strace - trace system calls and signals

 - successful

-- Trace system calls that returned without an error code.
+- Traces system calls that returned without an error code.
 The -z

 - failed

-- Trace system calls that returned with an error code.
+- Traces system calls that returned with an error code.
 The -Z option

 - unfinished

-- Trace system calls that did not return.
+- Traces system calls that did not return.
 This might happen, for example,

-due to an execve call in a neighbour thread.
+due to an execve call in a different thread from the same thread

 - unavailable

-- Trace system calls that returned but strace failed to fetch the error
+- Traces system calls that returned but strace failed to fetch the error

 status.